OmnimatteZero:

 OmnimatteZero enables a training-free approach to removing objects and their associated effects from videos using off-the-shelf video diffusion models.

-Foreground Extraction
+Foreground Extraction and Composition

 OmnimatteZero also facilitates the extraction of foreground objects along with their effects using simple video latent arithmetic.
+Foreground layers can then be easily composed on other video layers.

 Abstract

-Omnimatte aims to decompose a given video into semantically meaningful layers, including the background and individual objects along with their associated effects, such as shadows and reflections.
+In Omnimatte, one aims to decompose a given video into semantically meaningful layers, including the background and individual objects along with their associated effects, such as shadows and reflections.
 Existing methods often require extensive training or costly self-supervised optimization.

 In this paper, we present OmnimatteZero, a training-free approach that leverages off-the-shelf pre-trained video diffusion models for omnimatte.
 It can remove objects from videos, extract individual object layers along with their effects, and composite those objects onto new videos.

-We accomplish this by adapting zero-shot image inpainting techniques for video object removal, a task they fail to handle effectively out-of-the-box.
-We then show that self-attention maps capture information about the object and its footprints and use them to inpaint the object's effects, leaving a clean background.
+We further show that self-attention maps capture information about the object and its footprints and use them to inpaint the object's effects, leaving a clean background.
 Additionally, through simple latent arithmetic, object layers can be isolated and recombined seamlessly with new video layers to produce new videos.

 Evaluations show that OmnimatteZero not only achieves superior performance in terms of background reconstruction but also sets a new record for the fastest Omnimatte approach, achieving real-time performance with minimal frame runtime.

 OmnimatteZero: Training-free object removal